 We invite you to explore some of the Bennington Museum's most significant collections, including exceptional examples of Fine Art, Decorative Art and Historical Artifacts.

-This gallery focuses on the Revolutionary War battle named after the town of Bennington.
+The Military Gallery focuses on the Revolutionary War battle named after the town of Bennington.
 Through maps, fine art, and rare artifacts, the display explains the battle and its outcomes, as well as placing it in a broader context of our Colonial past.
 This gallery also includes a fine exhibition of Vermont-made firearms from 1760 to 1900.
 Learn about the art and science of gun-smithing in the Green Mountain State.

 Traces the heritage of pottery which has been made in Bennington since 1785 when Captain John Norton began to produce utilitarian earthenware and stoneware.
 The Norton pottery grew throughout the 19th century and gained fame for its brilliantly decorated stoneware featuring flowers, birds, and animals.